-Http is an application layer protocol used access web content from and push web content to a web server which is stateless in nature.
-Http flood attack is the type of Distributed denial of service that designed to overload the web server with HTTP requests from zombie hosts and interrupts service from access legitimate user requests.
+HTTP is an application layer protocol used to access web content from and push web content to a web server which is stateless in nature.
+HTTP flood attack is a type of Distributed denial of service that designed to overload the web server with HTTP requests from zombie hosts and interrupts service from access legitimate user requests.

-Due to the nature of the HTTP protocol, it is very difficult to distinguish the zombie’s requests and user’s requests from web server point of view.
+Due to the nature of the HTTP protocol, it is very difficult to distinguish the zombie’s requests and user’s requests from the web server’s point of view.
 Generally, each zombie sends small numbers of packets and thus look like a legitimate user.
-Http flood attack can be categorized as HTTP-get method attack and HTTP-post method attack.
-Http-get method is used to fetch the webpage contents from a web server and HTTP-post method is used to push the content to the web server.
+HTTP flood attacks can be categorized as HTTP-get method attacks and HTTP-post method attacks.
+The HTTP Get method is used to fetch the webpage contents from a web server and the HTTP-post method is used to push the content to the web server.

-Further HTTP flood DDoS attack can be categorized into two based on their topology structure. they are centralized and distributed botnet.
+Further, HTTP flood DDoS attacks can be categorized into two based on their topology structure. they are centralized and distributed botnets.
 A centralized botnet is the most commonly used topology structure.
 (E. Alomari, S. Manickam, B. B. Gupta, P. Singh, and M. Anbar, 2014)

-HTTP flood attack process is involving attacker keeps a command and control server, mostly he/she may have physical access or cloud-based server.
-C&C server maintains communications with bots also known as zombies and C&C server changes it’s IP address over a specific time to stay secure.
-Attacker instructs bots to send HTTP-get or HTTP-post request to the target DDoS victim through the C&C server.
+HTTP flood attack process involves the attacker keeping a command and control server, mostly he/she may have physical access or a cloud-based server.
+The C&C server maintains communications with bots also known as zombies and the C&C server changes its IP address over a specific time to stay secure.
+The attacker instructs bots to send HTTP-get or HTTP-post requests to the target DDoS victim through the C&C server.

-Another challenging part is spreading bot malware to the vulnerable hosts on the internet.
-This can be done in various ways such as downloading nulled software, clicking untrusted links in the email, finding the hosts that have a default password for Telnet or SSH etc. once the bot malware installed on normal user’s pc or host, it will become a part of a private bot network.
+Another challenging part is spreading bot malware to vulnerable hosts on the internet.
+This can be done in various ways such as downloading nulled software, clicking untrusted links in the email, finding the hosts that have a default password for Telnet or SSH, etc. once the bot malware is installed on a normal user’s PC or host, it will become a part of a private bot network.
 Normal users cannot be able to identify easily because it will not generate high noise.
 Black energy, Zemra, and Mirai are some examples of bot malware.
 (E. Alomari, S. Manickam, B. B. Gupta, P. Singh, and M. Anbar, 2014)

 2. Real word hits

 - According to (BBC News, 2017) Ukraine’s national postal service’s website and online parcel tracking system has been hit by DDOS attack hackers and it long lasted for more than 13 hours.
-Website and online parcel tracking system went offline.
+The website and online parcel tracking system went offline.

-- According to (Whittaker, 2016) BBC’s website root domain including on-demand and radio, the player suffered from an outage for 3 hours.
-Firstly, it was considered a technical issue but later identified as distributed denial of service attack.
+- According to (Whittaker, 2016) BBC’s website’s root domain including on-demand and radio, the player suffered from an outage for 3 hours.
+Firstly, it was considered a technical issue but later identified as a distributed denial of service attack.

 - Revenue loss may happen.

-- Productivity loss, product work may be halt due to server system shutdown.
+- Productivity loss, product work may be halted due to server system shutdown.

-- If the service is not available when needed, then the organization’s reputation may damage.
+- If the service is not available when needed, then the organization’s reputation may be damaged.